nghin/vacsf.org.mm/src/_posts/articles/2018-12-05-Awake-O-Sleeper.md

  In John 11:1-44 where Jesus raised Lazarus from the dead, he spoke: *"Lazarus, come forth."* Do you think Jesus waited for Lazarus to hear his call and to make a decision whether he should come out or not?
 There is no way a man who had been dead for four days would be able to hear the call and walk out of his tomb.
 It was more for the observers around him at that time, Lazarus' sister Martha and perhaps others who were present there to know what was about to take place, a miracle that they had never seen before, a demonstration of the power of God, and ultimately the announcement of the coming of a new era, the introduction of the New Covenant between God and Man.

-Therefore it can be asserted that this verse, Isaiah 51:17, cannot be used for evangelistic purposes, let alone to be used to wake those who are already alive in Christ.
-For all practical intents and purposes, it's an announcement of what is to come, not a call.
+Therefore it can be asserted that this verse, Isaiah 51:17, cannot be used for evangelistic purposes, neither should it be used to wake those who are already alive in Christ.
+For all practical intents and purposes, it's an announcement of what is to come.

 ## For sanctification?

 What can be the application of Isaiah 51:17 to believers?
 To wake them up from their spiritual lethargy?
 Even assuming that it is scripturally correct to do so, what is the success rate?
 Practically zero in my experience.
-But it's not even scripturally correct, unless you hold the theology that believers, most of them, are still dead, which means Christ's death on the cross was in vain, that they're still in their sins (1 Corinthians 15:17).
+But it's not even scripturally correct as the attempt to apply this verse to believers assums a theology that believers, at least most of them, are still dead, which means Christ's death on the cross was in vain, that they're still in their sins (1 Corinthians 15:17).

 ## It's a prophecy